arkceajin/poem-to-my-gf/README.md

 You touched my heart on a summer's night.

-And we walk through our silly fights and funny days.
+And we walk through our silly fights also funny days.

 Now I just pray and say...